Heterochromia

-Heterochromia is a variation in coloration most often used to describe color differences of the iris, but can also be applied to color variation of hair or skin.
+Heterochromia is a variation in an animal's coloration, most often a difference in the colors of the left and the right eyes' irises, but also a variation in the color of hair or skin.
 Heterochromia is determined by the production, delivery, and concentration of melanin (a pigment).
-It may be inherited, or caused by genetic mosaicism, chimerism, disease, or injury.
+It may be inherited or caused by genetic mosaicism, chimerism, disease, or injury.
 It occurs in humans and certain breeds of domesticated animals.

+Types

 Heterochromia of the eye is called heterochromia iridum (heterochromia between the two eyes) or heterochromia iridis (heterochromia within one eye).
 It can be complete, sectoral, or central.
 In complete heterochromia, one iris is a different color from the other.
 In sectoral heterochromia, part of one iris is a different color from its remainder.
 In central heterochromia, there is a ring around the pupil or possibly spikes of different colors radiating from the pupil.

+Causes

 Though multiple causes have been posited, the scientific consensus is that a lack of genetic diversity is the primary reason behind heterochromia, at least in domestic animals.
 This is due to a mutation of the genes that determine melanin distribution at the 8-HTP pathway, which usually only become corrupted due to chromosomal homogeneity.
 Though common in some breeds of cats, dogs, cattle and horses due to inbreeding, heterochromia is uncommon in humans, affecting fewer than 200,000 people in the United States, and is not associated with lack of genetic diversity.

 The affected eye may be hyperpigmented (hyperchromic) or hypopigmented (hypochromic).
 In humans, an increase of melanin production in the eyes indicates hyperplasia of the iris tissues, whereas a lack of melanin indicates hypoplasia.

+Etymology

-The term is derived from Ancient Greek: ἕτερος, héteros "different" and χρῶμα, chrôma "color".
+The term is derived from Ancient Greek: ἕτερος, "different" and χρῶμα, "color".

 Background

 Khao Manee cat with complete heterochromia, and central heterochromia in both eyes.

 Eye color, specifically the color of the irises, is determined primarily by the concentration and distribution of melanin.
 Although the processes determining eye color are not fully understood, it is known that inherited eye color is determined by multiple genes.
 Environmental or acquired factors can alter these inherited traits.

 The color of the mammalian, including human, iris is very variable.
 However, there are only two pigments present, eumelanin and pheomelanin.
 The overall concentration of these pigments, the ratio between them, variation in the distribution of pigment in the layers of the stroma of the iris and the effects of light scattering all play a part in determining eye color.
-In the United States, July 12 is observed by some as National Different Colored Eyes Day.